809172Benny/1800_DTC16/README.md

 ## General Info
 This browser based web application to ...
-Malik was here, idk what I'm doing
-* Hi my name is Benny.
-I'm excited to go home.

 Hi my name is David.
 I'm excited about this project because it seems exciting.

-Conflict
-* Gimme the conflict please.
-Malik was here, idk what I'm doing.
-Is all confusing
-* Hi my name is Benny.
-I'm excited to go home.
-Home is the way Hi my name is David.
-I'm excited about this project because it seems quite interesting.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...

 ## Content
 Content of the project folder: